wrossmorrow/machtests/README.md

 storeTestRecord "$software" "$input_cmd" "$exit_code" "$cmd_output" "$time_real"
 ```

-In the setup enabled here, in this package, this is the same script:
+In the setup enabled here, in this package, this script accomplished the same goal:

 ```
 #!/bin/bash